-A flat rate of 5.2% applies to supplies of agricultural goods or services for unregistered farmers.
-The VAT rate for registered farmers is 5%
+A flat rate of 5.4% applies to supplies of agricultural goods or services for unregistered farmers.

-Supplies of horses not intended for the preparation of foodstuffs or for the use in agricultural production, the hiring of horses and the supply of greyhounds is chargeable at 9%.
-The reduced rate of 13.5% is chargeable on supplies of insemination services for horses and greyhounds.
+Supplies of horses not intended for the preparation of foodstuffs or for use in agricultural production, the hiring of horses and the supply of greyhounds is chargeable at 13.5%.
+A rate of 13.5% is chargeable on supplies of insemination services for horses and greyhounds.

-If a farmer engages in the supply of any other service and his turnover exceeds €35,000 in a calendar year, all activities including farming become subject to VAT at normal rates.
+If a farmer engages in the supply of any other service and his turnover exceeds €37,500 in a calendar year, all activities including farming become subject to VAT at normal rates.